Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/Tyr-1-aptamer.md

 <p class="header_box" id="description">Description</p>
-<font>In 2000,G P Tocchini-Valentini et al. screened in vitro for RNA aptamers that specifically bind the free amino acid tyrosine from a degraded pool derived from dopamine aptamers and used these aptamers to study their highly L-stereoselective binding properties to tyrosine and its related ligands<sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.<br></font>
+<p>In 2000,G P Tocchini-Valentini et al. screened in vitro for RNA aptamers that specifically bind the free amino acid tyrosine from a degraded pool derived from dopamine aptamers and used these aptamers to study their highly L-stereoselective binding properties to tyrosine and its related ligands<sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.<br></p>

 <p class="header_box" id="SELEX">SELEX</p>